Axiomatic Characterizations of Draft Rules: Unacceptable objects

 \subsection{Draft Rules}

 The draft rules defined in this section are virtually identical to those of Section \ref{Draft Rules}, except that they never allocate any agent an unacceptable object.
 At each step of the draft procedure, the relevant agent is assigned her most-preferred remaining object, provided it is acceptable; if none of the remaining objects are acceptable, then she is assigned the null object.
-Formally, given a priority $\pi$, let $f^{\pi}:\mathbb{N}\to N$ denote the \emph{picking sequence associated with $\pi$}, defined by
+Formally, the \emph{draft rule associated with $\pi$} is the allocation rule $\varphi^{\pi}:{\cal R}^{N}\times{\cal X}\to{\cal A}$ that associates with each problem $\left(\succeq,X\right)$ the allocation $\varphi^{\pi}\left(\succeq,X\right)\in{\cal A}\left(X\right)$ determined by the following procedure.